kinouzero/homebridge-rfxcom/README.md

  - **deviceID** - The remote address and followed by unit code that can be found in the RFXMngr setup program (Windows only).
  - **openCloseSeconds** - Number of seconds it takes for the blinds/awning/etc to fully open or close.
+If you want the good percentage of overture, fill it exactly (by default **25**)